 27 Sep 2019: The N42PA Board of Directors approved amended N42PA rules (Rules #8 and #17), linked at the N42PA website.

-26 Oct 2019: The only noteworthy consideration left is defining acceptable culturally learned indicating practices (not prearranged) that are not included in the new, overdue definition of "talking across the table."
+26 Oct 2019 (updated 19 Nov 2019): One other noteworthy consideration is defining acceptable culturally learned indicating practices (not prearranged) that are not included in the new, overdue definition of "talking across the table."
 When that happens, the N42PA rules will be a complete set of rules that can be standardized (and tweaked as needed) in sanctioned tournaments and the 42 community at large.

 19 Nov 2019: There are thousands of other 42 players who are not included in the 29 August statistics above.
 These unincluded players constitute the majority in the 42 community.
 Hopefully, their interests in social competition will be a consideration in moving the game forward for future generations.

 The internet, social media, and organized/publicized tournaments sanctioned by the N42PA can be used effectively to standardize adequately defined fair play rules and level the playing field for all 42 competition, social and tournament players alike.
 What better way to promote participation in sanctioned tournaments and expand membership in the N42PA?